Konamiman/RookieDrive-FDD-ROM/README.md

 ### Quick format

 Additionally to the usual full formatting, the `(CALL) FORMAT` command offers quick formatting option.
 This one skips the physical formatting and only initializes the boot sector, FAT and root directory of the disk.
+Currently the `(CALL) FORMAT` command works on floppy disk drives only (it won't work with disk images).

 ### 1.44M disks support